dinez-production/kit_dinez/MONGODB_36_SETUP_GUIDE.md

-# MongoDB 3.6+ Setup Guide for DINEZ App
+# MongoDB 3.6+ Setup Guide for KIT Canteen App

 This guide provides comprehensive instructions for setting up MongoDB 3.6+ with automatic configuration for local or online databases.